robphoenix/site/content/blog/2016/notes-on-linux-environment-variables.md

 ---
-title: "Notes on Linux: Environment Variables"
+title: 'Notes on Linux: Environment Variables'
 date: 2016-08-24
-tags: [ "linux" ]
+tags: ['linux']
 ---

 Environment variables are a pretty fundamental aspect of working with Linux, and